Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/LessonPlan.md

 - Point out that this shows the `recipe_peanutsquares` has an "optional" note that blueberries can substitute guavaberries.

-- Summarize these results and indicate that Peanut Squares is a recipe that Candy Corp should be concerned about in the near future, as Sugar Corp can make this without having guavaberries.
+- Summarize that these results and indicate that Peanut Squares is a recipe that Wonka should be the concerned about in the near future, as Slugworth can make this without having guavaberries.